tolauwae/phd-thesis/src/oop/oop.typ

 A common approach is to use conflict-free replicated data types (CRDTs) @shapiro11:conflict-free-replicated-data-types, which allow for concurrent updates to data without the need for any coordination @almeida24:approaches.
 It is an open question whether eventual consistency is enough for out-of-place debugging, or whether stronger consistency guarantees are needed.
 However, many other forms of consistency exist, such as sequential consistency @lamport79:how, causal consistency @terry94:session @perrin16:causal, and linearizability @herlihy90:linearizability.
-It is our believe that the type of consistency used in out-of-place debugging is tied strongly to its application context.
+It is our belief that the type of consistency used in out-of-place debugging is tied strongly to its application context.
 //guarantees such as linearizability~@herlihy90:linearizability are certain to suffice for out-of-place debugging of multiple devices.
 Yet given the vast amount of work in this field, we believe that the existing techniques for consistency can be used to generalize our formalization to multiple devices, and to further strengthen the formal guarantees.